Pritumumab, the first therapeutic antibody for glioma patients.

 Neurosciences (Brain & Spine)

 Babic, Ivan; Nurmemmedov, Elmar; Yenugonda, Venkata; Juarez, Tiffany; Nomura, Natsuko; Pingle, Sandeep C; Glassy, Mark C; and Kesari, Santosh, "Pritumumab, the first therapeutic antibody for glioma patients."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 655.